sprucelee/police-brutality/all-locations.md

 ### Officer spits on detained protestor | June 1st

 A police officer spits on a detained protestor who is restrained and sitting on the ground.
 The officer appears to repeat the action after other protestors mention that he's on camera.
+Extended footage shows the officer continuing to spit on the protestor.

 tags: arrest, inhumane-treatment